 - You want to make sure that your team is not getting overwhelmed and can act timely on each survey response (e.g. feedback received from a NPS survey)

-Navigate to “Settings > Survey Settings” in your Refiner dashboard.
-Then, activate either the option to slow down surveys globally or by user.
-Both options can be activated at once and work great in parallel.
+Navigate to “Settings > Survey Throttling” in your Refiner dashboard.
+Then, activate the throttling option that fits your use-case.
+All options can be activated individually or in parallel.

-The following parameters are available for both options:
+The following parameters are available for all options: